Lovegiver/ReactivePipeline/src/README.md.md

  2. `Task` wraps a single `Operation`.
 It is a class with some usefull properties and methods.
 It triggers `Operation` execution and inject the produced `Flux` into the next `Operation` to maintain the reactive behavior.
  3. `WorkGroup` is a wrapper for a set of `Task`s, but you won't use it directly.
 You will use it only if you decide to create your own `Optimizer`.
 If you rely on the default `Optimizer`, the `Pipeline` will create `WorkGroup`s for you.
 All you have to  understand about a `WorkGroup` is that it groups all `Task`s involved into the realization of a common final `Operation`.
  4. Finally, the `Pipeline` is a wrapper for a set of `Task`s (and also for one or more `WorkGroup`s as it will dispatch all the tasks in different workgroups).
  5. A last object to talk about is the `DataStreamer`.
 It's aside from preceding objects as it is not a wrapper but the mecanism used to export the state of all `Monitorable` classes : `Task`, `WorkGroup` and `Pipeline` all have a `Monitor` property that describes their current state (new, running, done, in error).
 The `DataStreamer` produces a `Flux` containing all the states of all objects within the `Pipeline`.
-Each time one's state changes, a tick is triggered by a `Notifier` which in turn triggers a new `Flux` that can, for example, be displayed on a web page for monitoring purpose.
+Each time one's state changes, a tick is triggered by a `Notifier` to the `DataStreamer`, which in turn triggers a new `Flux` that can, for example, be displayed on a web page for monitoring purpose.
 But it can be whatever you need.
 This is just the way I've chosen to talk about what is known under the ***hot stream*** name.

 **The global philosophy is :**